This article was updated on 3/8/2023 for clarity and to include seasonal updates.

 Who knew a hearty potato salad could be this refreshing?

-Why we love this recipe: it’s just what you need to beat the summer heat.
+Why we love this recipe: it’s exactly what you need to beat the summer heat.

 Red cabbage and dill slaw

-Just like the beans, you can serve this slaw as a side, but I like to top my hotdog with it.
+And like with baked beans, you can serve this slaw as a side, but I like to top my hotdog with it.
+The combination of the crisp red cabbage and the dressing pairs perfectly with the smokiness of grilled hot dogs, making each bite extra tasty.

 Why we love this recipe: it will bring a bright pop of color to your plate.